DevScriptTi/java_tutorials/oop/readme.txt

 class it's a group of object with the same nature (description )

 object copy form the class or an instance form the class

+constructor
+special method
+name : the same name of the class calling one's you create an object used for initialazitions